astroport-fi/astroport-core/contracts/token/README.md

 This is a basic implementation of a cw20-base contract [CW20-base](https://github.com/CosmWasm/cw-plus/tree/main/contracts/cw20-base).
 It implements the [CW20 spec](https://github.com/CosmWasm/cosmwasm-plus/tree/master/packages/cw20) and is designed to be imported into other contracts to easily build cw20-compatible tokens with custom logic.

 Astroport contracts logic based on native and token assets.
-So, they use this contract for creating tokens (LP, ASTRO, xASTRO, etc.).
+So, they use this contract for creating tokens (LP, ASTRO, etc.).

 ## Importing this contract